 Opening the 2017/18 season, Christian Schumann conducts two James Bond film-in-concert performances at Elbphilharmonie in Hamburg followed by symphonic and film concerts in the Netherlands including the Concertgebouw in Amsterdam.
-Later in the season, he will come back to Münchner Symphoniker to conduct Harry Potter shows in Frankfurt and Munich, before embarking on an all-German tour featuring film-in-concert productions of Frozen, Casino Royale and Star Wars.
+Later in the season, he will conduct Harry Potter shows in Frankfurt and Munich, before embarking on an all-German tour featuring film-in-concert productions of Star Wars.

 Considering Peter Eötvös as one of his mentors, Christian Schumann has appeared at major opera houses such as Bayerische Staatsoper and Teatr Wielki in Warsaw conducting his operas Die Tragödie des Teufels and Lady Sarashina respectively.
 At Grand Theatre Avignon he conducted a double-bill featuring Eötvös’ Senza Sangue and Bartók’s Bluebeard´s Castle.
 Schumann has also enjoyed a long-term relationship with the Theater St. Gallen where he was Kapellmeister from 2006-2009.
 During his tenure he led performances of Bizet’s Carmen and Strauss’ Der Rosenkavalier, while most recently he returned to the theatre for a chamber opera Jakob von Gunten by Benjamin Schweitzer.